ThunderFly-aerospace/TFRPM01/README.md

 ![Top view on I2C RPM sensor](/doc/img/TFRPM01D.jpg)

 ## Overview
-The TFRPM is a device designed for measuring revolutions per minute (RPM) in UAVs.
-It connects directly to Pixhawk controllers like CUAV V5+ via a standard I²C connector and is compatible with PX4 firmware.
+The TFRPM is designed to measure revolutions per minute (RPM) in UAVs.
+It connects directly to Pixhawk controllers like CUAV V5+ or Holybro Pixhawk 6X via a [standard I²C connector](https://github.com/pixhawk/Pixhawk-Standards/blob/master/DS-009%20Pixhawk%20Connector%20Standard.pdf) and has the driver in PX4 firmware.

 ## Specifications

 ### Features
 - **Schmitt Trigger Input**: To shape non-uniform signals from RPM sensing elements.
 - **Self-Counting and Memory**: Offloads the flight controller's MCU.
-- **LED Indicator**: For input status, optionally visible in daylight.
+- **LED Indicator**: Optionally visible in daylight for input status.
 - **Protection**: Short circuit protection on the probe connector.
 - **I²C Connectors**: Pass-through connectors for daisy-chaining sensors.
 - **Design**: Robust and repairable.